iainquayle/birch/issues.md

 also for matching on values, wouldnt that make it such that functions themselves could be part of the match? not just the function type, would this ever be useful?.

-### functions

-currently the functions do not fit with the type notation used on both blocks and products. need to make the colon required, and the type expression is optional.
+currently the functions do not fit with the type notation used on both blocks and products, in terms of being able to use type expressions freely. need to make the colon required, and the type expression is optional.

 currently, over all type of a function is handled by its caller